TermCOMP/ari-conversion/README.md

 This repository is the home of three tools:

- * trs-converion: can converts between the ARI and COPS formats
+ * trs-converion: can converts between the ARI, COPS, and XTC formats
  * format-type: extracts the type of the problem from the ARI format
  * ari-syntax-checker: checks if a ARI problem is syntactically correct